shammellee/awesome-django/README.md

 ## Compatibility

-*Packages that help to keep compatibility of reusable apps between different Django versions.*
+*Packages that help to keep compatibility of reusable apps between different Django versions*

 * [django-compat](https://github.com/arteria/django-compat) - For- and backwards compatibility layer for the officially  supported Django versions.
 * [django-compat-lint](https://github.com/ubernostrum/django-compat-lint) - Check Django compatibility of your code.

 ## Data sciences

-*Packages that make it easier to work with large volumes of data
+*Packages that make it easier to work with large volumes of data*

 * [rest-pandas](https://github.com/wq/django-rest-pandas/) - Serves up your Pandas dataframes via the Django REST Framework for use in client-side (i.e. d3.js) visualizations and offline analysis (e.g. Excel).

 ## Database

-*Packages that add support for 3rd party databases or database specific features.*
+*Packages that add support for 3rd party databases or database specific features*

 * [django-postgrespool](https://github.com/kennethreitz/django-postgrespool/) - Postgres Connection Pooling for Django, powered by SQLAlchemy.
 * [dj-database-url](https://github.com/kennethreitz/dj-database-url/) - Use Database URLs in your Django Application.